These easy Baby Banana Muffins are the best baby-led weaning muffins for toddlers with a delicious, soft, fluffy texture.

 Making The Muffin Batter

 First, preheat the oven to 350°F (180°C).
-Line two 12-holes mini muffin trays with paper liner and lightly oil them with oil spray to prevent the baby muffins from sticking to the paper.
+Line two 12-hole mini muffin trays with paper liner and lightly oil them with oil spray to prevent the baby muffins from sticking to the paper.
 You can also skip the paper and bake them in the greased muffin pan.

 Next, peel and mash the banana and measure 1 cup.
 Since these are vegan baby muffins, they don’t use eggs, and the amount of bananas is important to keep the texture perfect, not too dense or too wet.